ar4ntic/ServerSecurityAudit/documentation.md

 ## Security Tools Reference

-The Server Security Audit tool integrates with and complements many popular security tools.
+The PublicServer SecurityScan tool integrates with and complements many popular security tools.
 Understanding these tools helps you interpret results and extend your security testing:

 ## Network Security Tools